Silicone breast implant brands in India: Motiva vs Mentor vs Allergan vs Sebbin

 What matters more than which brand you pick

 Brand can break a tie between two otherwise equivalent plans.
 It should rarely drive the plan.
-Patients who later develop firmness, asymmetry, or pain often turn out to have had a brand-and-plan mismatch — the question of whether revision or removal is the right answer usually has more to do with the original plan than the original brand.
+Patients who later develop firmness, asymmetry, or pain often turn out to have had a brand-and-plan mismatch.
+The question of whether revision or removal is the right answer usually has more to do with the original plan than the original brand.

 If you find yourself wondering whether the right answer is “no implant at all,” the breast size myths and facts guide is the honest counterweight to the pressure-to-do-something marketing online.